About the Author

 The timing of your application can significantly impact both your options and costs:

-• Consider multiple products: Apply for both guaranteed issue and accidental death coverage simultaneously
+- Consider multiple products: Apply for guaranteed issue coverage (your primary) and potentially accidental death (supplemental)

 Documentation and Information Gathering